bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kosambi.md

 * Kosambi was not happy with the Banaras Hindu University but the senior staff were not very happy with him since he soon had a reputation of being rude to his seniors.
 * He was soon looking for another position and was delighted when André Weil invited him to take up a lectureship at the Aligarh Muslim University.
 * André Weil had completed his doctorate in 1928 and after undertaking military service had been appointed as professor of mathematics at Aligarh Muslim University in 1930.
-* In 1931, the year in which Kosambi took up the lectureship, he married Nalini, the daughter of Shri Balwantrao Madgaonkar who was a rich man and a close friend of Kosambi's father.
 * The marriage to Nalini, who had graduated in mathematics and Sanskrit from Wilson College, was an arranged one.
-* Damodar and Nalini Kosambi had two daughters, Maya born 10 April 1935, and Meera born 14 April 1939.
 * Kosambi's next paper, On a generalization of the second theorem of Bourbaki, was published in 1931.
 * As described by André Weil, the prank was designed to deflate a senior colleague's ego, presumably by demonstrating the greater familiarity that Kosambi had with modern methods and the then current literature.
 * André Weil left the Aligarh Muslim University in 1932 and Kosambi decided he would leave too.